Jonathan Aitken: Early life

 Aitken was born in Dublin, Ireland.
 His grandfather, Sir John Maffey (who was created The 1st Baron Rugby in February 1947), was the first official British representative to the newly independent Irish state, being appointed in October 1939, at a time when Anglo-Irish relations were strained but improving.
 Maffey's official title was "United Kingdom Representative to Éire".
-Aitken's baptism took place on 16 October 1942 at St Patrick's Cathedral, Dublin, an Anglican church, at which he was named "Jonathan William Patrick Aitken".
+Aitken was baptised on 16 October 1942 at St Patrick's Cathedral, Dublin, an Anglican church, and he was named "Jonathan William Patrick Aitken".
 The third name, "Patrick", was included at a late stage owing to the unexpected international importance of the occasion –- one of the Irish papers reported "British envoy's grandson is a real Paddy".
 The Taoiseach, Éamon de Valera, who knew his grandparents, asked to attend the christening and his presence at the baptism was symbolic of improving Anglo-Irish relations.
 Also attending was Princess Juliana (later to become Queen Juliana of the Netherlands) as his godmother.

 Aitken contracted tuberculosis, and at four years of age was admitted to Cappagh Hospital, Dublin, where he was an inpatient on a TB ward for more than three years, being cared for and educated by Catholic nuns.
 His father was severely injured as an RAF pilot when his Spitfire was shot down during the Second World War.

 Aitken recovered and was discharged from the hospital aged seven.
-He lived with his parents at Halesworth, Suffolk, and learnt to walk properly again within a few months.
+He lived with his parents at Halesworth, Suffolk, and learned to walk properly again within a few months.

-Aitken attended Eton College and read law at Christ Church, Oxford.
+Aitken was educated at Orwell Park School and then privately educated at Eton College, and then studied law at Christ Church, Oxford.
 His career initially followed a similar path to the post-war career of his father, who became a journalist and then the Conservative Member of Parliament for Bury St Edmunds.